opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/Second Year/sushant_kumar/info.md

 # Different Delete task

-first i have written information regarding how i will delete my first commit and for that i used my command for deleting recently commit that is my first commit
+first i have written information regarding how i will delete my second  commit and for that i used my command for deleting recently commit that is my second commit

 command is "git reset --hard HEAD^"

-and then simply i make new commit and in that commit i explain the same thing
+and in the first commit i have explain it and in that commit i explain the same thing